kishanSindhi/bmi_calc/README.md

 # BMI Calculator

-This is a simple BMI calculator with a nice looking UI.s
+This is a simple BMI calculator with a nice looking UI